 Overall, these Ernie Ball Earthwood strings are another excellent choice that you can’t go wrong with and offer a sound you’ll love.

 5. Elixir Strings 80/20 Bronze NANOWEB (.012-.053)

 If you’re looking for the industry standard of coated guitar strings, Elixir is the brand you’re looking for.
-The brand makes some of the best acoustic guitar strings around and specialize in coated strings.
+The brand makes some of the best acoustic guitar strings around and specializes in coated strings.

 The great benefit of these strings is that they will last much longer than other types of strings, and instead of needing to change your guitar strings every month or so, you’ll only need to change these strings about every 6 months.

 Despite the adequate amount of coating on these strings, they still provide a pretty nice clear and resonant tone.
 However, there are drawbacks.
-These strings won’t quite give you the same great sound as uncoated strings and they’ll cost you 2-3 times as more.
+These strings won’t quite give you the same great sound of uncoated strings and they’ll cost you 2-3 times as more.

-Overall, if you’re looking for great acoustic guitar strings that will last you a while, the Elixir Strings 80/20 Bronze NANOWEB acoustic guitar strings give you exactly what you need.
+Overall, if you’re looking for great acoustic strings that will last you a while, the Elixir Strings 80/20 Bronze NANOWEB acoustic guitar strings give you exactly what you need.